Skip to content

 For a complete example, see Installing virtual hosts for Drupal sites.
 (This example is for Drupal, but similar steps should work for CiviCRM Standalone - simply adjust the DocumentRoot and ServerName.)

-Permissions: Grant write access to ./data/ and ./web/upload/
+Permissions: Grant write access to public, private and ext directories on Linux server

 The installer verifies requirements, prepares the database, and initializes the configuration file.
 You may run the installer through the web interface (which is simpler) or the command-line interface (which has more options).